 With the help of a counsellor, you can determine your values and priorities in life and then set realistic goals that are meaningful and important to you.

 People may also use their goal-seeking skills to improve self-compassion and mindfulness.
 Improving self-esteem can itself be a goal.

 Many people struggling with low self-esteem have developed unhelpful habits, which may have been reinforced for years.
-A person can learn to break these habits and replace them with positive behaviors.
+A person can learn to break these habits and replace them with positive behaviours.

 Challenging negative thoughts or behaviours and learning new things give us more opportunities, growth, healing, and feeling good about ourselves.

 If you don’t know what type of therapy could help you, that’s OK.
 The first step is to book an assessment where we’ll talk to you to find out what kind of counselling will work best.

 We know how important it is to have the right therapist who understands you.
 Assessments are done by our lead counsellors, who have a lot of knowledge and know our team well.
 They’ll guide you through the entire process and pair you with a counsellor best suited to your needs.

 Not quite ready to start counselling?

 Sign up for our newsletter and keep up to date with the latest wellbeing tips, news and offers.